 Crepe batter

 - In a medium mixing bowl beat the egg.
 Gradually add the milk followed by the flour and salt.
 Add the melted butter with vanilla and almond extract.
-Pro tip - do not overmix the batter as too much air will make large air pockets which result in holes in the pancake when cooking.
+Pro tip – do not overmix the batter as too much air will make large air pockets which result in holes in the pancake when cooking.1 Egg, ½ cup Milk, 2 cups All purpose flour, 1/4 tsp Salt

 Prepare filling

-- In a skillet or saucepan, combine the grated coconut with sugar and almond essence.
+- Combine the grated coconut, sugar, almond extract and butter in a skillet or saucepan.
 Cook on medium-low heat for 10 to 15 minutes until the sugar dissolves and the coconut softens.
 Then add the raisins and vanilla extract.
 Cool to room temperature.
-Pro tip - keep the heat to medium-low other the sugar will caramelize giving you a darker color.
-I like my filling light and pretty.
+Pro tip – keep the heat to medium-low other the sugar will caramelize giving you a darker color.
+I like my filling light and pretty.2 cup Freshly grated coconut, 2 tbsp Sugar, 2 tbsp Raisins, 2 tbsp Nuts, ½ tsp Vanilla extract, 1/8 tsp Almond extract, 1 tbsp Melted unsalted butter

 Prepare crepes

-- Heat a non-stick pan (20 cm) and lightly grease it with oil or melted butter.
+- Heat a non-stick frying pan (20 cm) and lightly grease it with oil or melted butter.2 tbsp Oil or butter

 Fill the crepe